openfun/jitsi-meet-torture-rocket/README.md

 # jitsi-meet-torture-docker

 This repository aims at simplifying the use of jitsi-meet-torture, specifically for load testing.
-A selenium hub is created, so that multiple connections, with or without video/audio, can connect to given jitsi instance.
+A selenium hub is created, so that multiple connections, with or without video/audio, can be made to given jitsi instance.

 ## Prerequisite